 Here's a review from one user who has noticed their gums are healthier and teeth whiter: “Brilliant toothpaste, makes so much difference to my normally bleeding gums.
 Now I wake up without the blood taste in my mouth.
 Also it made my teeth look whiter too.
 And it has got natural ingredients, which is a big bonus.”

 In AloeDent Whitening toothpaste you get soothing aloe vera, antiseptic tea tree oil, and whitening silica.

 AloeDent is a good choice if you like minty toothpaste that foams as you brush, but want to stick to more natural ingredients.
-It's also quite wallet-friendly compared to some other teeth whitening toothpastes.
+It's also quite wallet-friendly compared to some other teeth whitening toothpastes in the UK.

 Here's what one reviewer has to say: “I love this toothpaste and i will be buying more!
 The taste is lovely and leaves a fresh clean mouth.
 After trying many tooth whitening products (coffee addict) I found this has actually removed staining and my teeth are whiter!
 I purchased this product for the fact its flouride free and more natural and brighter whiter teeth is an added bonus!”

 Best charcoal whitening toothpaste

 You've probably heard about activated charcoal for teeth whitening, but is there really such a thing as a black whitening toothpaste?
 Well, yes there is.
 We have a separate article which explains how activated charcoal works to whiten teeth, but the short version is that it sucks up surface stains and also has antibacterial properties.